5 facts to know about prostate cancer

 While prostate cancer is common, it’s not deadly in most cases.
 This is primarily because prostate cancer is particularly slow-growing and usually remains confined in the prostate gland.

 Prostate cancer treatment is determined in large part by the aggressiveness (grade) of the cancer.
-Low grade (less aggressive) cancers can typically be monitored through active surveillance, while high grade (aggressive) cancers require timely treatment in the form of surgery, radiation, or a combination of the two.
+Low-grade (less aggressive) cancers can typically be monitored through active surveillance.
+In contrast, high-grade (aggressive) cancers require timely treatment in the form of surgery, radiation, or a combination of the two.

-If the cancer has spread beyond the prostate gland, Options for options for treatment include hormone therapy and chemotherapy.
-Your doctor or team of doctors will make a recommendation for treatment based on the stage of cancer and your individual needs.
+If the cancer has spread beyond the prostate gland, Options for treatment include hormone therapy and chemotherapy.
+Another option is High-Intensity Focused Ultrasound (HIFU); Erlanger is the first healthcare facility in Tennessee to utilize advanced ultrasound technology.
+Ultimately, your doctor or team will recommend treatment based on the cancer stage and your needs.